reiz/nginx_proxy/README.md

 ## Whitelist certain domains

 This repository contains two nginx configuration files.
-The `nginx_whitelist.conf` file is build for the use case that you want to deny all outgoing traffic by default and only allow some whitelisted domains.
+The `nginx_whitelist.conf` file is built for the use case that you want to deny all outgoing traffic by default and only allow some whitelisted domains.
 In the first server section domains can be whitelisted by simply adding a `server_name *` line for each whitelisted domain.
 Here an example: